 Professor of Psychology of Economic Decision Making, Faculty of Social Sciences

 Simon joined the University of Nottingham in February 2005.
 He is Professor of the Psychology of Economic Decision Making.
 He received his doctorate in Economics in Vienna.
 Before coming to Nottingham he worked at the Universities of Vienna, Linz, Zurich, and St. Gallen.
 He is also affiliated with the CESifo network (Munich), and the Institute for the Study of Labour (IZA Bonn).
-He was recently awarded a European Research Council Advanced Investigator Grant, 2012-2017, to work on the Behavioural Economics of Cooperation.
+He recently held a European Research Council Advanced Investigator Grant, 2012-2017, to work on the Behavioural Economics of Cooperation.

 Professor Gaechter's complete cv can be downloaded here in pdf format.
 Simon's Facewall page.

 Simon's research interests are in the area of behavioural and experimental economics, organisational economics, labour economics, and game theory.
 His main research tools are experiments.
 Currently,… read more